-Giving back just as
+Giving back just as they received

 Trina Liang-Lin and Edmund Lin were personally impacted by the generosity of others.
 Now, they’re paying it forward.